kikichan1/Project-1/README.md

 1.1 Analysis

+1.1.1. _What is the trend in opioid deaths across the USA?_

+**Our findings**: Opioid death counts have been rising year over year.
+California and Florida have seen the sharpest rise in opioid death counts (CDC 2017-2022)

-1.1.1 _Can unemployment levels in a given state possibly correlate to opioid deaths counts in that state?
+1.1.2 _Can unemployment levels in a given state possibly correlate to opioid deaths counts in that state?
 Could unemployment predict levels of opioid death?_

 **Our findings**:

-1.1.2 _Can educational attainment in a given state possibly correlate to opioid deaths counts in that state?
+1.1.3 _Can educational attainment in a given state possibly correlate to opioid deaths counts in that state?
 Could educational attainment be a predicter for levels of opioid death?_

 **Our findings**: To conduct this analysis we analyzed educational attainment data from the US Census.
 Educational Attainment was grouped into those who never graduated high school, those with high school/GED, those with a college degree, and those with an advanced degree.

 We conducted a regression analysis to determine if there was a possible correlation between educational attainment and opioid death.
 Two single variable regressions (opioid deaths and % of state with college degree, opioid deaths and % of state with high school diploma/GED) revealed there is **no correlation between these two variables**.
 The regression line was flat.

-1.1.3 _Can median household income in a given state possibly correlate to opioid deaths counts in that state?
+1.1.4 _Can median household income in a given state possibly correlate to opioid deaths counts in that state?
 Could median household income be a predicter for levels of opioid death?_

 **Our findings**: